 Members of our internal development visits our producing mills every year; to ensure a high quality standard, to check real life working environments where our products are made as well as to keep good partnerships with our product suppliers.
 This is also part of the sustainable production.

-Besides our own visits, the Fair Wear Foundation is of vital importance at the production site- this is a third party making sure that conditions in our factories are better than just acceptable for the people who work there.
+Besides our own visits, the Fair Wear Foundation, of which Haglöfs is a member, is of vital importance at the production site- this is a third party making sure that conditions in our factories are better than just acceptable for the people who work there.
 We audit factories regularly and the figures from this process are in this year's sustainability report for you to browse.